Mastering “Sticky but Not Collapsing” in Sourdough

 - STUpendous

-- 2 min read
+- 3 min read

-Underproofed dough handles inclusions better
+Underproofed dough handles inclusions better: Trust me on this one.

-Gluten structure must support added weight
+Gluten structure must support added weight: It’s all about balance.

-Surface tension is essential during shaping
+Surface tension is essential during shaping: Keep it tight!

-Full Valentine’s Sourdough Process
+The Full Valentine’s Sourdough Process

 Strawberry Shortcake Sourdough